 Tephras (from the Greek tephra meaning 'ashes') are the explosively-erupted, unconsolidated pyroclastic (literally 'fiery fragmental') products of volcanic eruptions.
 They encompass all grain sizes: ash (grains <2 mm in diameter), lapillus or lapilli (64-2 mm), or blocks or bombs (>64 mm).
 Ash can be classed as coarse (2 mm-62.5 $\mu$ m) and fine (<62.5 $\mu$ m); lapilli can be divided into five classes from extremely fine to coarse (Cas et al., 2008).
 Further clast-size related information was reported by Fisher et al. (2006) and White and Houghton (2006).
-As noted above, tephrochronology in its original sense (sensu stricto) is the use of tephra layers as isochrons to connect or correlate sequences and to transfer relative or numerical ages to such sequences where the tephras have been dated (Fig. 2).
+As noted above, tephrochronology in its original sense (sensu stricto) is the use of tephra layers as isochrons to connect, correlate, and synchronize sequences and to transfer relative or numerical ages to such sequences where the tephras have been dated (Fig. 2).
 It is not simply 'dating tephras'.
 Rather, tephrochronometry is the term used to describe the dating of tephra layers either directly or indirectly.
-In recent times, the term tephrochronology (sensu lato) has been used quite broadly and universally to describe all aspects of tephra studies as used, for example, by Alloway et al. (2007a) (Table 1).
+In recent times, the term tephrochronology (sensu lato) has been used broadly to describe all aspects of tephra studies as used, for example, by Alloway et al. (2013) (Table 1).

-The terms 'tephra' and 'tephrochronology' were coined by Icelandic geoscientist Sigurdur Thorarinsson in his doctoral thesis "Tephrochronological studies in Iceland (University of Stockholm) in 1944 (Thorarinsson, 1974, 1981; Lowe, 1990; Steinthorsson, 2012; Wastegård and Boygle, 2012).
-Often regarded as the 'father of tephrochronology', Thorarinsson was born just over 100 years ago on 8 January 1912 and died 8 February 1983 (Lowe et al., 2011b).
+The terms 'tephra' and 'tephrochronology' were coined by Icelandic geoscientist Sigurdur Thorarinsson in his doctoral thesis "Tephrochronological studies in Iceland (University of Stockholm) in 1944 (Thorarinsson, 1974, 1981; Lowe, 1990; Steinthorsson, 2012; Wastegård and Boygle, 2012; Davies, 2015).
+Often regarded as the 'father of tephrochronology', Thorarinsson was born a little over 100 years ago on 8 January 1912 and died 8 February 1983 (Lowe et al., 2011b).
 A special issue of the journal Jökull was published in 2012 to commemorate the centenary of his birth (Benediktsson et al., 2012).

 Fig. 2.
 Nomenclature of tephra and derivative terms and their relationships with one another and with other terms including the near-synonym pyroclastic material.
 'Tephra', by definition unconsolidated or 'loose' pyroclastic material, is used in four different senses (white rectangles across centre).
 The terms listed beneath the blue rectangular boxes at the very bottom should be abandoned (from Lowe, 2008a).
+Cryptotephras may also comprise crystal concentrations (mineral grains) rather than, or in addition to, glass shard concentrations (Table 1; Lowe, 2011; Matsu'ura et al., 2011, 2012).

 Undertaking tephrochronology always requires tephrostratigraphy to some degree (Lowe, 2011).
 Tephrostratigraphy is the study of sequences of tephras and associated deposits, their distribution and stratigraphic relationships (superpositions), and their relative and numerical ages.
 It involves defining, describing, characterizing, and dating tephra layers using their physical, mineralogical or geochemical properties from field or laboratory-based observations, or both.
-In the last decade or so, there has been a revolutionary development focussed on detecting diminutive, distal tephras that are invisible in the field and referred to as cryptotephras.
-From the Greek word kryptein, meaning 'to hide', cryptotephras usually comprise fine-ash-sized (typically <~125 $\mu$ m) glass shards or crystals, or both, preserved and 'hidden' in peats or in lake, marine or aeolian sediments or soils, or in ice cores (Table 1; Lowe, 2011).
-Cryptotephrostratigraphy refers to the stratigraphic study of tephra-derived glass-shard, or crystal concentrations (e.g., Hogg and McCraw, 1983, p.
-182; Matsu'ura et al., 2011, 2012; Wastegård and Boygle, 2012), that are encompassed within sediments or soils but which are not visible in the field as layers.
-The term 'cryptotephra' has replaced an earlier term 'microtephra' but the term 'microshard', defined as glass shards <32 $\mu$ m in diameter, has been proposed by Lowe et al. (in prep).
+In the last two decades, there has been a revolutionary development focussed on detecting diminutive, distal tephras that are invisible in the field and referred to as cryptotephras (Davies, 2015).
+From the Greek word kryptein, meaning 'to hide', cryptotephras usually comprise fine-ash-sized (typically <~125 $\mu$ m) glass shards or crystals, or both, preserved and 'hidden' in peats or in lake, marine or aeolian sediments or soils, or in ice cores (Table 1; Lowe and Hunt, 2001).
+Cryptotephrostratigraphy refers to the stratigraphic study of tephra-derived glass-shard, or crystal concentrations (e.g., Hogg and McCraw, 1983; Matsu'ura et al., 2011, 2012; Wastegård and Boygle, 2012; Lane et al., 2014), that are encompassed within sediments (including ice) or soils or paleosols but which are not visible in the field as layers.
+The term 'cryptotephra' has replaced the term 'microtephra' but the term 'microshard', defined as glass shards <32 $\mu$ m in diameter, has been proposed by Lowe et al. (in revision).